munirahd/Data-Structure-Program/README.md

 5. When the user chooses the **EXIT** option in the sub menu it will return him/her to the main menu, and then if he/she chooses the **EXIT** option in the main menu it will terminate the program.

 ## Why?
-This small project is meant for our data structure class. and the main objectives are :
+This porgram is a practical implementation for the data structure course in the form of a small project. and the main objectives are :
 * Getting the practical knowledge of arrays and several types of linked lists.
 * Learning the real-life application of linked lists, arrays and recursion.